zuozhenggh/learning-library/developer-library/weblogic-to-oci/README.md

  - **Last Updated By/Date** - Emmanuel Leroy, May 20 2020

-***To log issues***, submit an Github [issue](https://github.com/oracle/learning-library/issues/new).
-Please provide the name of the workshop and the link when you submit an issue.
+***To log issues***, submit an Github [issue](https://github.com/oracle/learning-library/issues/new?title=Weblogic%20to%20OCI%20livelab&body=Issue%20with%20Weblogic%20to%20OCI%20livelab).
+Please provide the name of the workshop, the link, and the step along with details of the issue.